Eximchain/dappbot-api-client/README.md

         // which will trigger updating the authData and getting
         // a new API object.
         //
-        // You don't need to do anything here, the follow-on
+        // You don't need to do anything else here, the follow-on
         // request with valid auth data is triggered by the
         // effect below.
 If you'd like, maybe inform your
         // user that their session is being refreshed.